GITMCode/GITM/README.md

 GITM has been developed in fortran-90.
 It has been tested with gfortran on Linux and MacOS as well as ifort on NASA's Pleiades computer.

-The latest version of the documentation can be accessed at:
+The latest version of the PDF documentation can be accessed at:

 [![Build Documentation](https://github.com/GITMCode/GITM/actions/workflows/build-docs.yml/badge.svg)](https://github.com/GITMCode/GITM/actions/workflows/build-docs.yml)

+For a more complete documentation, see [GITM's Read the Docs Page](https://gitm.readthedocs.io).

+---

 <details>
 <summary><b>GITM's default branch recently changed names.
 To access the latest features, please update your local refs.</b></summary>